Disclaimer: Skylead is not affiliated, endorsed by, or connected with LinkedIn in any way.

 Image of how to target your competitor's network

 #2 Once you click, you will be able to filter your leads further.
-You can then handpick them or copy-paste the link of your final search result to a LinkedIn automation tool, such as Skylead.
+You can then handpick them or copy-paste the link of your final search result to a sales engagement tool, such as Skylead.

 Filter your competitor's network